 Cool to room temperature, and then strain with a fine mesh strainer.
 Store in the fridge until ready to use.
 Note: if you over-reduce, just add a bit more water until it reaches 2 cups.

 - 10 ounces of mushrooms, roughly chopped into ½ inch pieces

 - 1 tablespoon of oil for sauteing (optional)

 - 3 ounces baked tofu cut into small cubes

 - 2 tablespoons vegan fish sauce (recipe above)

-- 2 tablespoons Bragg’s Liquid Aminos (gluten-free), or soy sauce
+- 2 tablespoons Bragg’s Liquid Aminos or tamari

-- 1 to 2 cloves of garlic, pressed or finely minced
+- 1 to 2 cloves of garlic, minced